 As the name suggests, the Compiler Monitoring system is based on "monitoring" compiler launches when building a project, which allows the analyzer to gather all the information essential for analysis (that is, necessary to generate the preprocessed .i files) of the source files being built.
 In its turn, it allows the user to check the project by simply rebuilding it, without having to modify his build scripts in any way.

-This monitoring system consists of a compiler monitoring server (the command-line utility CLMonitor.exe) and an UI client integrated into the Standalone version of PVS-Studio and responsible for launching the analysis (CLMonitor.exe can be also used as a client when launched from the command line).
+This monitoring system consists of a compiler monitoring server (the command-line utility CLMonitor.exe) and UI client (Standalone.exe), and it is responsible for launching the analysis (CLMonitor.exe can be also used as a client when launched from the command line).

-In the current version, the system doesn't analyze the hierarchy of the running processes; instead, it just monitors all the running processes in the system.
+In thedefault mode, the system doesn't analyze the hierarchy of the running processes; instead, it just monitors all the running processes in the system.
 It means that it will also know if a number of projects are being built in parallel and monitor them.

 CLMonitor.exe server monitors launches of processes corresponding to the target compiler (for example cl.exe for Visual C++ and g++.exe for GCC) and collects information about the environment of these processes.
 Monitoring server will intercept compiler invocations only for the same user it was itself launched under.
 This information is essential for a correct launch of static analysis to follow and includes the following data: